AGENCY RELATIONSHIP MANAGER (ARM)

 DESIRED OR PREFERRED QUALIFICATIONS

-Strong preference will be given to applicants who possess the following preferred qualifications.
-Include clear and specific information on your application and supplemental questionnaire regarding these qualifications.
+Strong preference will be given to applicants who possess the following preferred qualification(s).
+Include clear and specific information on your application regarding all qualifications.

 - Excellent verbal and written communication skills.

 - Conflict resolution skills.